UoMResearchIT/matlab-novice/episodes/04-plotting.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- "Display simple graphs with adequate titles and labels."
+- "Display simple graphs with appropriate titles and labels."
-- "Get familiar with functions `plot`, `heatmap` and `imagesc`."
+- "Get familiar with the functions `plot`, `heatmap` and `imagesc`."
 - "Learn how to show images side by side."

 ::::::::::::::::::::::::::::::::::::::::::::::::::